OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/sparse_totals.rst

     prob.driver.options['dynamic_derivs_repeats'] = 2

-Whenever a dynamic sparsity is computed, the sparsity is written to a file called *sparsity.json* for later inspection.
+Whenever a dynamic sparsity is computed, the sparsity is written to a file called *total_sparsity.json* for later inspection or static use.

 Static Determination of Sparsity
 ================================

-To get rid of the runtime cost of computing the sparsity, you can precompute it using the :code:`openmdao sparsity` command line tool.
+To get rid of the runtime cost of computing the sparsity, you can precompute it using the :code:`openmdao total_sparsity` command line tool.
 The sparsity dictionary will be displayed on the terminal and can be cut-and-pasted into your python script, or you can specify an output file on the command line and the sparsity dictionary will be written in JSON format to the specified file.
+The name of that file can then be passed into the `set_total_jac_sparsity` method of the driver.
 Here's an example of writing the sparsity information to the terminal:

 .. embed-shell-cmd::
-    :cmd: openmdao sparsity circle_opt.py
+    :cmd: openmdao total_sparsity circle_opt.py
     :dir: ../test_suite/scripts

-Once the sparsity data exists, you tell OpenMDAO about it by calling the `set_total_jac_sparsity` method on the driver.
-For example:
+Here's what the code would look like if we cut-and-pasted the output of the :code:`openmdao total_sparsity` command and passed it into :code:`set_total_jac_sparsity`.

 .. code-block:: python